Philadelphia Airbag Failure Claims Lawyer

 - How badly was the victim injured?

 If you have been injured by an airbag that didn’t deploy or by a defective airbag, contact Rosenbaum & Associates for a free consultation.
 Our experienced Philadelphia airbag failure claims attorneys can let you know if you have grounds for an airbag failure lawsuit.
-We know who to file the claim against, how much compensation to seek and how to successfully follow the case to a positive conclusion.
+Our lawyers in Philadelphia who focus on product liability know who to file the claim against, how much compensation to seek and how to successfully follow the case to a positive conclusion.
 Airbags aren’t supposed to hurt people.
 If you’ve been injured by a defective airbag, you have rights.

 We’ll protect your rights for you.
 Contact a Philadelphia airbag failure claims lawyer at our office to see how we can help.
 Call us at (215) 569-0200, or contact us online to schedule a free case evaluation.